 - Tiny, impressive speakers

-For a little extra help deciding which one best suits your needs, take a look at our guide at the bottom of this page.
+For extra help deciding which best suits your needs, look at our guide at the bottom of this page.

-To see how these loudest JBL Bluetooth speakers compare to others capable of the same volume levels, check out our Loudest Bluetooth Speakers of 2022 article.
+Check out our Loudest Bluetooth Speakers article to see how these loudest JBL Bluetooth speakers compare to others capable of the same volume levels.

 Larger speakers for party Hosts/performers